taoeffect/vue-script2/README.md

 - Easy for web designers to pick up!
 If you know HTML, you already know how to use it!
 - Tiny!
 Only __996 bytes__! (min+gzip'd)
 - Perfect for use in `.ejs` templates or `.html` files!
-- No more including every library on every page!
+- No more including every library on every page or complicated "code splitting"!
-- No more complicated "code splitting" nonsense!
 - Ordered execution based on position in markup!
 - Special `unload` attribute can be used to keep your app's memory usage low!